22 Sights in Witten, Germany (with Map and Images)

 Zollhaus Herbede Frank Vincentz / CC BY-SA 3.0

-The Zollhaus Herbede is a former Prussian bridge keeper's house from the 19th century and is located directly on the Lake Bridge over the Ruhr on the side of Herbede, Witten.
+The Zollhaus Herbede is a former Prussian bridge keeper's house from the 19th century and is located directly on the Lake bridge over the Ruhr on the side of Herbede, Witten.
 The construction of the house followed the construction of the bridge by Baron von Elverfeldt in 1844.
 Until 1930, a bridge toll had to be paid when crossing the Lake Bridge.
-The building is now owned by the company Friedr.
+The building now belongs to the company Friedr.
 Lohmann GmbH.
 A beer garden was opened in 2013 and an indoor restaurant in 2016.

 Show sight on map

-The Herberholz Colliery is a former coal mine in the Vormholz district of Witten, Germany.
-The colliery was also known as the Vereinigte Herberholz colliery and was created from the consolidation of several tunnel mines.
+The Herberholz colliery is a former coal mine in the Vormholz district of Witten, Germany.
+The colliery was also known as the United Herberholz Colliery and was created from the consolidation of several mine mines.
 The consolidation of the collieries was carried out by the Obersteiger Herberholz, after whom the consolidated colliery was named.
 The mine belonged to the Brandenburg mining district and there to the Hardenstein mining district.

 Wikipedia: Zeche Herberholz (DE)